nymea/nymea-wiki/Getting-started-snappy.md

         $ ssh ubuntu@webdm.local	# password: ubuntu

 > **Note:** the avahi sometimes does not work correctly.
 In this case try to replace `webdm.local` with the ip of your device.

-Now you shoud see running two services from guh:
+Now you should see running two services from guh:

         $ systemctl list-units | grep guh